Meir Shfeya: History

 In 1929, the annual convention of Junior Hadassah voted to acquire a farm at Rabia, near Meier Shefaya, where graduates of the school would engage in agriculture.
 A budget of $7,500 was allotted for this project over a period of three years until the farm became self-supporting.

+On 28 August 1929, the British police ordered the evacuation of the village to protect residents as the 1929 Palestine Riots engulfed the country.

 By the 1945 statistics the village had a population of 330, all Jews.

 The village was used as a training base by the Haganah due to its remote location in a mountainous area.
 In 1957 it was made a partnership between the State and the organisation, and today exists as a youth village.